jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 If there is such a piece of code in a shared object, then the address of pointer p is an absolute address, which points to variable a, and the address of variable a will change as the load address of the shared object changes.
 So is there any way to solve this problem?

-We can use `Load Time Relocation` to solve the problem of absolute address reference in the data segment.
-For shared objects, if there is an absolute address reference in the data segment, the compiler and linker will generate a relocation table, which contains a relocation entry of type "R_386_RELATIVE" to solve the above problems.
+We can use `Load Time Relocation` to solve the problem of absolute address reference in the data section.
+For shared objects, if there is an absolute address reference in the data section, the compiler and linker will generate a relocation table, which contains a relocation entry of type "R_386_RELATIVE" to solve the above problems.
 When the dynamic linker loads a shared object, if it finds that the shared object has such a relocation entry, the dynamic linker will relocate the shared object.

 ```c++
 $gcc -shared pic.c -o pic.so